Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 When I look into Ezra's eyes, I see a part of my soul in him.
 And I feel completely connected to him.

 He is another being.
 Not me.
 Not human.
-Something else—with his own story, his own instincts, his own will.
+Something else — with his own story, his own instincts, his own will.
 He greets me briefly when I come home.
 Briefly.
-Oh, you're back—glad to see you—I’ll carry on.
-And he walks to Andreas.
+Oh, you're back — glad to see you — I'll get back to what I was doing.
+And runs to Andreas.
 And then he deliberately comes for cuddles.
 Mostly in the afternoon, when everything is done.

 No drama.
 No fuss.
 Simply: there.
 And then on.

 Yesterday they picked me up from the station again.
 From the platform.
-He stands there, watching every train - looking closely - watching everyone who gets off with high concentration.
-Then he sees me, comes to me, gives me a brief touch.
+He's standing there, watching every train — watching closely — observing everyone getting off with high concentration.
+Then he sees me, comes towards me, gives me a quick touch.
 Done.
-She’s here - let’s move on.
+She's here - let's go.

 And sometimes he stands at the edge of the garden.
-Stares in a direction where I see nothing.
+Looks in a direction where I see nothing.
 Motionless.
-Attentive.
-As if he perceives something beyond my senses.
+Alert.
+As if perceiving something beyond my senses.

 I don't know what he sees.
 But I believe he sees more than I do.
 The wolf in him.
 The 40,000-year-old DNA.
 The being that stands between worlds.

-"Give man a dog and his soul will be healthy."
+"Give a man a dog and his soul will be healed."

 — Hildegard von Bingen

 She felt it in the 12th century.
-12,000 years ago, a man was buried with his dog because they did not want to be separated.
-And today, Uppsala University, with 3.4 million data points, confirms what every dog person has always known:
+12,000 years ago, a human was buried with their dog because they didn't want to be separated.
+And today, Uppsala University confirms with 3.4 million data points what every dog person has always known:

 A dog makes life longer.
 Healthier.
 Richer.